Eugène de Beauharnais: Viceroy of Italy

 As commander of the Imperial Guard (successor to the Consular Guard), Eugène preceded his stepfather to Milan ahead of Napoleon's coronation as King of Italy on 26 May 1805.
-Napoleon had originally intended to place his brother Joseph on the Italian throne and then, after Joseph's refusal, his nephew Napoléon Charles, the son of Louis Bonaparte and Eugène's sister, Hortense.
+Napoleon had initially intended to place his brother Joseph on the Italian throne and then, after Joseph's refusal, his nephew Napoléon Charles, the son of Louis Bonaparte and Eugène's sister, Hortense.
 However, both Joseph and Louis refused, so Napoleon placed the Iron Crown upon his own head instead.
 During the coronation, Napoleon handed the royal ring and mantle to his stepson and on 7 June 1805 announced Eugène's appointment as Viceroy of Italy to the Italian Legislative Assembly.

+In 1805, the War of the Third Coalition was to test Eugène's talents as an organizer, if not as a commander.
+While General André Masséna commanded the Army of Italy, Eugène raised a reserve army to guard the kingdom's southern border, after Naples broke its neutrality agreement with France.
+After the French victory at Austerlitz, Napoleon sought to strengthen Bavaria's alliance with France and arranged Eugène's marriage to Princess Augusta of Bavaria, daughter of King Maximilian I Joseph of Bavaria, breaking her engagement to Charles, Hereditary Prince of Baden.
+On 12 January 1806, Eugène was officially adopted by Napoleon.
+Though excluded from succession to the French Empire, on 16 February 1806, he was declared heir presumptive to the Italian throne, in the absence of a second son of Napoleon.

+Over the following years, Eugène dedicated himself to the management of the Kingdom of Italy, showing himself to be an astute politician and administrator.
+He oversaw military works (fortification of Mantua, expansion of the Rocca d'Anfo), public works (construction of roads, restoration of the Venetian Arsenal, draining of the marshes around Verona), and the promulgation of the Napoleonic civil, commercial, and penal codes.
+After the kingdom annexed the Marches from the dissolved Papal States, in April 1808, Eugène managed to keep relations with the Holy See from breaking down and rallied the populations of the annexed areas through economic benefits.